 Is gluten sensitivity “real”?

-Researchers studying celiac disease created the term non-celiac gluten sensitivity (NGCS) in 2012.
+Non-celiac gluten sensitivity (NGCS) as a term was created in 2012, by researchers studying celiac disease.
 People with NGCS may respond to gluten with digestive problems (bloating, abdominal pain, diarrhea, flatulence) or other issues like “brain fog”, headaches, and fatigue.
-NGCS is a particularly tricky thing to pin down and study, because it doesn’t always present the same way person-to-person.
-It also doesn’t have consistent biomarkers (measurable substances in living things that show something is happening).
+NGCS is a particularly tricky thing to pin down and study, because it doesn’t always present the same way person-to-person, and doesn’t have consistent biomarkers (measurable substances in living things that show something is happening).

 Individuals with celiac disease or a wheat allergy do have some consistent biomarkers: